damonbogich/CS-graphs/projects/social/README.md

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+99% of other users will be in a particular user's extended social network.
+Average degree of seperation is 5.